U

 Costing & Pricing Logic

 Handmade pricing is project-based.
-We quote transparently based on complexity, materials, and production efficiency.
+We quote transparently based on complexity, materials, compliance scope, and production efficiency.

 Sampling vs Production Costs